 Robert Clayton is a freelance photographer based in London.
-Early on in his career he captured the residents and everyday life on the Lion Farm estate in Oldbury, West Midlands.
+Early on in his career whilst working under acclaimed photographer Nick Hedges he undertook a social photography project, capturing the residents and everyday life on the Lion Farm estate in Oldbury, West Midlands.

-Oldbury sits on the eastern fringe of the Black Country, before de-industrialistion, like many large towns and cities in the UK many of its residents were workers in the the nearby mining towns and numerous factories, living in the traditional two up two down terraced housing.
+Oldbury sits on the eastern fringe of the Black Country, with a long industrial links to the nearby mining towns.
+Before de-industrialisation, like many large towns and cities in the UK, many of its residents worked long hours in the the nearby mines and numerous factories, living in the traditional two up two down terraced housing.

 Twenty seven years after these photos were taken the images remain very poignant, the need for affordable, and quality social housing is still greater than ever.
 The right to buy scheme in the 1980s saw huge stocks of social housing sold off at a fraction of the market value, adding significantly to crisis and demand for social housing we see today.